The Windows to Your Soul? Ehhhh..... we can't see them!

 Is anti-glare coating on glasses worth it?

-The average price for AR coating is anywhere from $50 to $150 in addition to the price of the lenses.
+The average price for AR coating is anywhere from $50 to $150, in addition to the price of the lenses.
 It is important to note that Eyewear Insight offers this coating for free on all glasses.
 (Click at the bottom and shop now for your new glasses!!)

-Even though AR gives relief from glare on the back of the lens, there are several other ways to reduce or eliminate glare from passing through the lens.
-These include:
+Even though AR relieves glare on the back of the lens, several other ways exist to reduce or eliminate glare from passing through the lens.